Gets or sets a value that indicates whether the textual output of an application is written to the Process.StandardOutput stream.

 The redirected StandardOutput stream can be read synchronously or asynchronously.
 Methods such as Read, ReadLine, and ReadToEnd perform synchronous read operations on the output stream of the process.
 These synchronous read operations do not complete until the associated Process writes to its StandardOutput stream, or closes the stream.

 In contrast, BeginOutputReadLine starts asynchronous read operations on the StandardOutput stream.
-This method enables a designated event handler for the stream output and immediately returns to the caller, which can perform other work while the stream output is directed to the event handler.
+This method enables a designated event handler (see OutputDataReceived) for the stream output and immediately returns to the caller, which can perform other work while the stream output is directed to the event handler.